Aliases for F13A1 Gene

 GeneCards Summary for F13A1 Gene

 F13A1 (Coagulation Factor XIII A Chain) is a Protein Coding gene.
 Diseases associated with F13A1 include Factor Xiiia Deficiency and Factor Xiii Deficiency.
-Among its related pathways are Collagen biosynthesis and modifying enzymes and Immune System.
+Among its related pathways are Innate Immune System and Interleukin-4 and 13 signaling.
 GO annotations related to this gene include protein-glutamine gamma-glutamyltransferase activity.
 An important paralog of this gene is TGM1.

 UniProtKB/Swiss-Prot for F13A1 Gene